Malled to death: How investors can benefit from the fear of retail property

 However, it’s worth emphasizing that not all malls are bad.
-Those we characterize as “high quality” include centres that are in locations with strong demographics, which tend to be an attraction for successful tenants.
-Quality tenants are less focused on reducing the rent they pay, and more focused on locating in a centre with strong consumer foot traffic.
+Those we characterize as “high quality” include centers that are in locations with strong demographics, which tend to be an attraction for successful tenants.
+Quality tenants are less focused on reducing the rent they pay, and more focused on locating in a center with strong consumer foot traffic.
 Within diverse pools, it is possible to find mall concentrations that are acceptable, or even attractive, if the investment offers enough compensation for the risk and more limited liquidity.

 The problem for malls remains over-represented in the media.
 The reality is that malls make up a relatively small part of the overall retail property sector (only 8% according to CoStar).
 This fact surprises most people, but malls have a very visible presence in communities, so the troubles faced by about 20% of malls have tarnished the term “retail”.
-Power centres (7% of all retail square footage) are the cousin to the mall.
+Power centers (7% of all retail square footage) are the cousin to the mall.
 They are usually occupied by three or four “big box” retailers, like Best Buy, Home Depot, and in the past, Linens N’ Things, etc. Store sizes for retailers in this format are typically 25,000 square feet and greater.
 This sector has been negatively impacted by the rise of omni-channel (on-line and physical) retail strategies, which reduce the amount of total space needed.
 A disproportionate number of store closings are represented by those with larger than 25,000 square feet.
-These power centres are very visible and, again, lend to the “tale” about retail.
+These power centers are very visible and, again, lend to the “tale” about retail.

-With the overbuilding of malls, and the change in format affecting power centres, the problematic performance has created an environment where “retail property” carries a negative connotation.
-This bias has been applied to a much broader set of properties included in retail, far beyond malls and power centres.
+With the overbuilding of malls, and the change in format affecting power centers, the problematic performance has created an environment where “retail property” carries a negative connotation.
+This bias has been applied to a much broader set of properties included in retail, far beyond malls and power centers.
 An investment bias, however, especially one that focuses on emotional content over factual content, has created an opportunity for those able to dig in and better understand the range of fundamentals around different retail properties.